 The Sack of Aiud (Nagyenyed) took place in 1849.
 January 8–11, 1849.

-Who won the Sack of Aiud (Nagyenyed)?
+What was the outcome of the Sack of Aiud (Nagyenyed)?

 The Romanian Insurgents were victorious against the Hungarian civilians.